krasio/sfhoptoadnotifierplugin/README.markdown

 # Introduction

-This is a simple [symfony](http://www.symfony-project.com) plugin that sends exception notifications to [Hoptoad](http://hoptoadapp.com) notifier for PHP.
-It's been used in a few production sites now with success.
+This is a simple [symfony](http://www.symfony-project.com) plugin that sends exception notifications to [Hoptoad](http://hoptoadapp.com).
 It's based on [rich/php-hoptoad-notifier](http://github.com/rich/php-hoptoad-notifier/tree/master).
 You can check [it's README](http://github.com/rich/php-hoptoad-notifier/tree/master) for more info.

 # Requirements